MissingDeadlines/iolite/iolite_docs/index.rst

 .. note::
   You can download the latest version of IOLITE via the landing page of our `website <https://iolite-engine.com>`_.
-.. warning:: This documentation is currently being overhauled and is considered heavily work in progress.
+.. warning:: This documentation is being overhauled and is considered a serious work in progress.

 Feature Overview
 ----------------